 Joe Fassler is The New Food Economy’s features editor.
 Since 2010, he’s covered a wide range of topics for TheAtlantic.com, including technology, food policy, and literary culture.
 An anthology of his “By Heart” columns–conversations with writers about ideas, literary influence, and the creative process–is forthcoming from Penguin Books.
-His food safety and public health reporting has been a finalist for the James Beard Foundation Award in Journalism. @joefassler
+His food safety and public health reporting has twice been a finalist for the James Beard Foundation Award in Journalism (in 2011 and 2018). @joefassler

 Claire Brown joins The New Food Economy after working on the editorial team at Edible Manhattan and Edible Brooklyn.
-She won the New York Press Club’s Nellie Bly Cub Reporter and Newswomen’s Club’s business features awards in 2017. @hclaire_brown
+She won awards from the New York Press Club and the Newswomen’s Club of New York in 2017. @hclaire_brown

 Sam Bloch, Staff writer

-Sam Bloch joins The New Food Economy as staff writer after having written about arts, culture, and real estate for publications including L.A.
-Weekly, Artnet and Commercial Observer, and served as managing editor of Art Los Angeles Reader.
+Sam Bloch joins The New Food Economy as staff writer after writing about arts, culture, and real estate for publications including L.A.
+Weekly, Artnet and Commercial Observer, and serving as managing editor of Art Los Angeles Reader.
 His essay about Los Angeles’ “shade deserts” will be published by Places Journal this winter. @samkbloch

 Jessica Fu joins The New Food Economy as news producer after having previously worked as a producer and contributor to Seattle’s alternative weekly, The Stranger. @jesstiafu